ambroisemaupate/docker-server-env/README.md

 * *gitlab-ce*: If you want to setup your own Gitlab instance with a dedicated registry, all running on *docker*
 * *plausible/analytics*: Awesome open-source and privacy-friendly analytics tool.
 Based on https://github.com/plausible/hosting.

-## Using *docker-compose*
+## Using *docker compose*

-This server environment is optimized to work with *docker-compose* for declaring your services.
+This server environment is optimized to work with *docker compose* for declaring your services.

-You’ll find examples to launch *front-proxy* and *Roadiz* based containers with *docker-compose* in `compose/` folder.
+You’ll find examples to launch *front-proxy* and *Roadiz* based containers with *docker compose* in `compose/` folder.
 Just copy the sample `example-se/` folder naming it with your website reference.

 ```bash
 cp -a ./compose/example-se ./compose/mywebsite.tld
 ```

-Then, use `docker-compose up -d --force-recreate` to create in background all your websites containers.
+Then, use `docker compose up -d --force-recreate` to create in background all your websites containers.

-We need to use the same *network* with *docker-compose* to be able to discover your containers from other global containers, such as the `front-proxy` and your daily backups.
+We need to use the same *network* with *docker compose* to be able to discover your containers from other global containers, such as the `front-proxy` and your daily backups.
 See https://docs.docker.com/compose/networking/#configure-the-default-network for further details.
-Here is the additional lines to append to your custom docker-compose applications:
+Here is the additional lines to append to your custom docker compose applications:

 ```yaml
 networks: